A theoretical and empirical study of new adaptive algorithms with additional momentum steps and shifted updates for stochastic non-convex optimization: Appendix

-We shall utilize the measurability of the random vectors with respect to the assumption \emph{$(A_5)$}.
+We will make use of the measurability of the random vectors with respect to the assumption \emph{$(A_5)$}.
 Therefore, we know that $\vb* \lambda_n$, $\vb* \alpha_n$, $\vb w_n$ and $\vb z_n$ are all of them $\mathcal{F}_n$-measurable, hence $\vb B_n$ is also $\mathcal{F}_n$-measurable.
 This means that each of its components is also a measurable random variable with respect to $\mathcal{F}_n$.
 Due to this measurability aspect of $\vb B_n$ with respect to $\mathcal{F}_n$, and employing the notations from subsection \eqref{Subsection_Notations}, we find that

 which is well defined since the random vectors $\vb B_n$ and $\vb* \delta_n$ take values in $\mathbb{R}^d$, hence the inner products with respect to these random vectors take value in $\mathbb{R}$.
 Then, we get that $\mathbb{E} \left[ \vb Z_{n, N} \right] = 0$.
 This, along with the above remarks and the property of total expectation imply that \eqref{eq:mean_totalExp} becomes